 While this matrix, which is derived from the Security Risk Management Body of Knowledge (SRMBoK), presents measures of likelihood in qualitative and quantitative terms, it is not always necessary to do so.
 In truth, quantitative measures here can more realistically be referred to as semi-quantitative.

-It is most common within the security industry, where incident reporting figures are not always available, to apply a qualitative descriptor and approach within the risk assessment matrix; it is not necessary to include both qualitative and quantitative, as has been done here.
+It is most common within the security industry, where incident reporting figures are not always available, to apply a qualitative descriptor and approach within the matrix; it is not necessary to include both qualitative and quantitative, as has been done here.

 Labels used here, which include Rare, Unlikely, Possible, Likely and Almost Certain, as also qualitative.
 These are very commonly used by practitioners and thus represent a mainstream approach.

 Consequence criteria included within an assessment is not always as detailed as it is presented within the matrix above but considering the impact of a risk across multiple areas of the business is a better practice approach.